Jhruzik/modsDE_crawler/README.md

 # Crawling the boards on http://forum.mods.de/bb/

 ### Description
-With this crawler, you can get all the posts of a specific sub-board on http://forum.mods.de/bb/ in a csv file.
-Optionally, you could limit the search to a specific maximum depth (number of pages).
+With this crawler, you can get all the posts of a specific sub-board on http://forum.mods.de/bb/ in csv files.
+Several options are included to adjust the crawler's behavior.

 ### Installation
 You'll need to have **Python3** with the following dependencies on your machine:
 - Pandas
 - BeautifulSoup
 - numpy
+- several other modules which should come with a standard Python installation.

 In general, I would advise you to install the Python distribution Anaconda which already has all of the software pre-installed.

 ### Usage
 Copy the source files into a directory, open up a terminal (e.g. Bash in GNU/Linux or cmd in Windows), and cd into this directory.
 You can now start the script *crawl_board.py* from your console.
-However, note that the program takes three arguments: one obligatory and two optional.
-After calling the script within your console, enter `--board_id=` and the number of the board you'd like to crawl.
-If you would like to crawl board number 14 (codnation.de), the command would look like this: `python crawl_board.py --board_id=99`.
+Note that the program takes several arguments: Enter `--board_id=` and the number of the board you'd like to crawl.
-You can find the board number within the url of a board.
-If you'd like to limit the crawl to a certain number of pages enter this number after the `--max_len=`.
-For example, if we want to crawl the first 100 pages of board number 14, we would enter the following syntax into our terminal: `python crawl_board.py --board_id=14 --max_len100`.
-Finally you could tell python to crawl every thread by itself by `--incremental`.
-This will create a folder within *Results* for your job and put every thread into its own csv.
-If you have a very extensive crawl job this will prevent your machine from running out of memory.
+To speed up the crawling, multi-threading is used.
+That means multiple instances (called spiders) will crawl the desired board at the same time.
+You must set the number of spiders with `--spiders=`.
+However, you should be careful how many spiders you use since the crawl must not generate too much traffic.
+Else, you might get blocked by the server. `--board_id=` and `--spiders=` are obligatory arguments and represent the bare minimum for a job to start.
+For example, if you want to crawl board number 99 (codnation) with four spiders, the code would look like this: `python crawl_board.py --board_id=99 --spiders=4`.
+If you want to make sure that you don't send too many requests to the server, you can use both `--pause_breaks=` and `--pause_duration=`.
+With those commands, you can tell your spiders to  rest for a certain amount of seconds after crawling a certain amount of threads. `--pause_breaks=` will set the number of threads to crawl before resting for a certain amount of seconds specified in `--pause_duration=`.
+Note that breaks might not occur due to concurrency.
+If you decide to abort your crawl or your jobs stops for some other reason, you can always continue a once started job with the `--continue_job=` command.
+This option becomes extremely valuable when you have jobs that you want to split across multiple sessions on your computer.
+After running the first job, there will be a folder called *Jobs* that contains all the jobs you ran in the form of board_BOARDID_YYYY-MM-DD_HHMMSS.
+Assume you want to continue the job board_16_2018-01-01_220000, here's how the syntax would look like: `python crawl_board.py --continue_job=board_16_2018-01-01_220000`.

 ### Output
-While crawling, the crawler will print the current status and the remaining workload to the terminal.
-After finishing the process, you'll find a (new) folder within your program's directory called *Results*.
-This folder contains your finished job as a csv file.
-This file contains every single post with the following variables:
-- PostText: The post's original text, excluding text from quoted posts.
-- PostTime: The date and time when the post was published.
+While crawling, the crawler will output how many threads have already been crawled in your current job.
+If you choose to continue a job, it will pick up where it left.
+If the number of threads passes the threshold defined in pause_breaks, the waiting time will be displayed.
+The data is saved for every page in every thread.
+Inside the folder Jobs/JOBNAME you will find different folders representing each thread.
+In every folder there will be one or multiple csv files representing the pages in a given thread.
+The following variables are included:
+- PostText (original post text, no quotes)
+- PostSite (site of post in thread)
+- PostTime (datetime of post in format DD.MM.YYYY HH:MM:SS)
+- Thread (thread id)
+- User (the user that published a given post)
-- QuotedUser: If someone was quoted in this post, you'll find the name right here.
+- UserQuoted (the last user that was quoted inside the post)
-- Thread: The link to the thread where the post was submitted to.
-- User: The original poster.
-- Board: The board's id.

-The folder *ErrorLog* will contain a log for every job.
-If there are no errors, the .txt will be empty.

-Please note that a semicolon ";" was used as the field separator for the csv.
-Also, the data is encoded in utf-8.